Springfield Indians: "They could have played in the NHL ... "

 Owner Eddie Shore at the Eastern States Coliseum with the Springfield Indians' (still) record three consecutive (1959–60 through 1961–62) Calder Cup championship banners.

-Matters turned around in dramatic fashion for the 1959–60 season.
-Behind an affiliation with the Rangers bringing stars Bill Sweeney and goaltender Marcel Paille over from Providence, and an immensely deep team with star forwards Pidhirny, Anderson, Ken Schinkel, Bruce Cline, Brian Kilrea, and defensemen Ted Harris, Kent Douglas, Noel Price and Bob McCord, the Indians led the league in the regular season three straight years and won three straight Calder Cups, losing only five playoff games in that span.
-Sweeney won the league scoring title three years in a row, Paille the best goaltending record two years running, and Springfield defensemen won the best defenseman award two years running.
-The 1959–1962 Indians were the most dominant team the AHL has ever seen; no team before or since has ever won three Calder Cups in a row or finished first in the regular season three years in a row.
-The stands in the old Coliseum were filled night after night.
-The Indians of that time were so dominant that it was often said they could have made a good account of themselves in the NHL.
+Matters turned around in the 1959–60 season.
+Behind an affiliation with the Rangers bringing stars Bill Sweeney and goaltender Marcel Paille over from Providence, and forwards Pidhirny, Anderson, Ken Schinkel, Bruce Cline, Brian Kilrea, and defensemen Ted Harris, Kent Douglas, Noel Price and Bob McCord, the Indians put together the most dominant run in AHL history.
+They finished with the best record in the AHL for three years in a row and won three straight Calder Cups, losing only five playoff games in that span.
+No AHL team before or since has finished with the league's best record for three years in a row or won three straight Calder Cups.

 1959–60: Sweeney finished second in league scoring behind Fred Glover of Cleveland with 96 points, Floyd Smith finished third and Bruce Cline ninth.
 The Indians led the league with a 43–23–6 record, and defeated Rochester four games to one in the finals for the franchise's first Calder Cup.
 Sweeney was named to the First All-Star Team at center, Paille to the Second Team at goal, McCord to the Second Team at defense, Smith to the Second Team at left wing, and Parker MacDonald to the Second Team at right wing.

 1960–61: Indians led the league with a 49–22–1 record, a mark unsurpassed until the 1973 season.
 The magnificent offense scored 344 goals, nearly a hundred more than any other team.
 Sweeney led the league in scoring, while Cline placed third, Kilrea fourth, Bill McCreary Sr. fifth and Anderson seventh in a show of offensive dominance unique in the history of the AHL, while Paille led the league in goaltending.
 The Indians became the second team in league history to go undefeated in the playoffs, sweeping the Cleveland Barons and the Hershey Bears.
 Paille was named to the First All-Star Team, as was Cline at right wing, McCord was awarded the Eddie Shore Award as the league's best defenseman, and Sweeney and Anderson were named to the Second Team.